JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/02_Lab2/index.md

 13. For the event description input the following:

 ```
-Unguard has {violating_samples} Stuck Jobs in the last 60 minutes
+Unguard has at least {violating_samples} Stuck Jobs in the last 5 minutes
 ```

 ![Event Template](../../assets/images/EventTemplate.png)